Salvoxia/graphite-smart-exporter/README.md

 ## Omit Device Name from Info Metric
 If the device names change between reboots or if devices are added to the system, this will cause multiple time series to be created due to the now differing `device_name` tag.
 To avoid this, start the script specifying the `-o` flag, which will cause the `device_name` tag to be omitted from the `smart_disk_info` metric.
 If `device_name` is volatile, it is of limited value anyway.

+## ZFS Support
+Since the script was originally designed to be run on a TrueNAS based system, information about ZFS pool assignment for each disk is a logical supplement for the disk's info metrics.
+If the script detects ZFS on the system, it will try to find the ZFS pool each monitored disk is assigned to and add a `zfs_pool` tag to the `smart_disk_info` metric.

 ## Continue to send last known metrics for devices in STANDBY